tu-os-course/TI2726C-Assignments-2016/src/session_5/assignment.md

     to 15 and then counts back to 5.
 To realise this behaviour you have to use mutexes (Chapter 5.5 in your book).
 You must be able to explain the working principle of mutexes.

+    The current value of the counter always be shown on the leds.

 ### 5.3